-You use Spinnaker’s cluster management features to view and manage your resources in the cloud.
+You use Spinnaker’s application management features to view and manage your cloud resources.

-The base resource, the Server Group, identifies the deployable artifact (VM image, Docker image, source location) and basic configuration settings such as number of instances, autoscaling policies, metadata, etc. This resource is associated with a Load Balancer and a Security Group.
-When deployed, a Server Group is a collection of instances of the running software (VM instances, Kubernetes replica sets).
+The base resource, the Server Group, identifies the deployable artifact (VM image, Docker image, source location) and basic configuration settings such as number of instances, autoscaling policies, metadata, etc. This resource is optionally associated with a Load Balancer and a Firewall.
+When deployed, a Server Group is a collection of instances of the running software (VM instances, Kubernetes pods).

-A Security Group defines network traffic access.
+A Firewall defines network traffic access.
 It is effectively a set of firewall rules defined by an IP range (CIDR) along with a communication protocol (e.g., TCP) and port range.

 Learn more about cluster management on the Clusters page.

-You use Spinnaker’s deployment management features to construct and manage continuous delivery workflows.
+You use Spinnaker’s application deployment features to construct and manage continuous delivery workflows.

-A Stage in Spinnaker is an action that forms an atomic building block for a pipeline.
+A Stage in Spinnaker is a collection of sequential Tasks and composed Stages that describe a higher-level action the Pipeline will perform either linearly or in parallel.
 You can sequence stages in a Pipeline in any order, though some stage sequences may be more common than others.
 Spinnaker provides a number of stages such as Deploy, Resize, Disable, Manual Judgment, and many more.
 You can see the full list of stages and read about implementation details for each provider in the Reference section.